 Judith Daar is an occasional contributor.
 She is the Associate Dean for Academic Affairs and Professor of Law at Whittier Law School.

 Nir Eyal is an occasional contributor.
-He is Associate Professor of Global Health and Social Medicine (Medical Ethics) at the Harvard Medical School.
-His primary appointment is at Harvard University’s campus-wide Program in Ethics and Health.
+He is Associate Professor of Global Health and Population at the Harvard TH Chan School of Public Health.

 Robert I. Field is a regular contributor.
 Robert holds a joint appointment as professor of law at the School of Law and professor of health management and policy at the School of Public Health at Drexel University.
 He is also a lecturer in health care management at the Wharton School of the University of Pennsylvania and a senior fellow of Penn’s Leonard Davis Institute of Health Economics.